 The diagnosis of hypoglycaemia usually bases on a persons history.
 Symptoms typically include fluctuating energy (with fatigue usually being worse in the afternoon).
 Sufferers often feel tired when they wake up as their blood sugar level tends to drop considerably overnight.
 Another common symptom is craving for sweet or starchy foods, which reflects the bodys natural desire for foods which will restore blood sugar levels quickly.
 The brain is a very glucose-dependent organ.
 Therefore, hypoglycaemia will often precipitate mental symptoms such as irritability and low concentration.

-The Diabetes Test is a quick and easy home-to-lab finger-prick blood test which measure levels of glycosylated haemoglobin A1c (HbA1c) in your blood.
+The Diabetes Test is a quick and easy home-to-lab finger-prick blood test that measures glycosylated haemoglobin A1c (HbA1c) levels in your blood.
 HbA1c measures your average blood glucose (sugar) levels over the past three months.
 As a result, this test is a useful indicator and allows for early detection of risk for diabetes.

 Frequent signs and symptoms: